Ipshitasethi/SpaceTech/README.md

-# FalconEye — Adaptive Object Detection for Space Station Safety
+# AstraSight — Adaptive Object Detection for Space Station Safety

 ## 🚀 About FalconEye